8-day Scotland travel tour: Highlands, Skye & Outer Hebrides

 Note: If required for reasons beyond our control, GeoCultura reserves the right to substitute alternative accommodation of equal or higher quality or adapt the itinerary if required.

-Your tour starts and finishes in Edinburgh, Scotland.
+Your tour starts in Edinburgh on Thursday 28th May 2026 and finishes on Thursday 4th June 2026 in Edinburgh, Scotland.

 For an extra charge of £199 per person, we can arrange first-class return rail tickets between London and Edinburgh, at a time to suit each individual traveller.
 The price includes onboard meals with drinks, served at your seat.